1. Insights

 Contract work is a building block that can help you develop new skills, find somewhere you’ll be more content and elevate you to a new role.
 Sure, it feels risky to leave something stable, but consider the risk associated with a job that offers no growth.
 According to ADP, people who switch jobs will earn more money than their stationary counterparts.

-To take a step in a positive direction, create an account with Aerotek, upload your resume and then sign up for job alerts based on your experience and location.
+To take a step in a positive direction, create an account with Aerotek, upload your resume, and sign up for job alerts based on your experience and location.
 We’re constantly adding new jobs.
 When a job piques your interest, be sure to apply early.